subtlepseudonym/subtlepseudonym.github.io/content/articles/missing-the-forest-for-the-trees/index.md

 - This topic has been discussed _a lot_.
 Why so little organizational change?
 	- org change / fighting inertia is difficult and takes time (weak, but always plausible)
 	- orgs value precision over accuracy because it shows that they're _doing something_ and doing it deliberately, regardless of whether it furthers their goals
+	- Is this stuff necessary for this article?
+Follow-up article?